Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 7. I used [Stackoverflow](https://stackoverflow.com/questions/12621274/close-infowindow-when-another-marker-is-clicked) to help solve my issue with multiple infoWindows being displayed.
 8. I used [developers.google.com](https://developers.google.com/maps/documentation/javascript/examples/marker-labels) for guidance on adding labels to the mainMap markers.
 9. My mentor, **Antonio Rodriguez**, for guidance on the content and design for my site, and also for guidance on my horizontal scroll bug.
+10. **Andreas Jost** for his feedback on the slack Peer-code-review channel, regarding 'white space' & use of the site logo as a link to the home page.
-10. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.
+11. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.